developers192/DetailedLoLRPC/README.md

 - [ ] Fix for KDA All Out Seraphine Skins
 - [ ] Proper practice tool texts
-- [ ] Update for upcoming Soul Fighter mode
+- [ ] Join lobby button on Discord
 - [ ] Option to toggle default splash arts

 <p align="right">(<a href="#readme-top">back to top</a>)</p>